Diokuz/a-webpack-plugin/README.md

   }
   ...
   plugins: [
-    new AbPlugin(), // 3 ← Before ExtractTextPlugin!
+    new APlugin(), // 3 ← Before ExtractTextPlugin!
     new ExtractTextPlugin(),
     ...
   ],